jelockro/udacity-mws-restaurant-reviews-final/README.md

-# mws-restaurant-stage2
+# mws-restaurant-stage3

-This the second out of 3 stage udacity mobile web development project.
-In this stage the goal is to create a web-app that has offline capabilities and passes the following lighthouse scores:
+This the third out of 3 stage udacity mobile web development project.
+In this stage the critera are as follows

+## 1. Functionality

+### A. User Interface
+Users are able to mark a restaurant as a favorite, this toggle is visible in the application.
+A form is added to allow users to add their own reviews for a restaurant.
+Form submission works properly and adds a new review to the database.

+### B. Offline Use
+The client application works offline.
+JSON responses are cached using the IndexedDB API.
+Any data previously accessed while connected is reachable while offline.
+User is able to add a review to a restaurant while offline and the review is sent to the server when connectivity is re-established.

+## 2. Responsive Design and Accessibility

+### A. Responsive Design
+The application maintains a responsive design on mobile, tablet and desktop viewports.
+All new features are responsive, including the form to add a review and the control for marking a restaurant as a favorite.

+### B. Accessibility
+The application retains accessibility features from the previous projects.
+Images have alternate text, the application uses appropriate focus management for navigation, and semantic elements and ARIA attributes are used correctly.
+Roles are correctly defined for all elements of the review form.

+## 3. Performance

+### Site Performance
+Lighthouse targets for each category exceed:

 Progressive Web App: >90
-Performance: >70
+Performance: >90
 Accessibility: >90

 ## Getting Started